 The most successful long-term weight-loss diets contain a variety of whole foods.
 They are high in fiber and essential fats and often include complex carbohydrates, proteins, vegetables, and fruits.
 These dietary approaches appear to increase satiety and promote successful long-term weight loss.

-There’s more to nutrition than the food that you put into your body.
+There’s more to nutrition than the food you put into your body.
 On the other hand, one common misconception is that if something is tasty, it should be healthy.
 This is far from true.
-There are certain times when you need to eat certain foods to get the full benefits of them.
+There are certain times when you need to eat certain foods to get the full benefits.

-More sleep will help you consume higher amounts of vital nutrients, including proteins and certain vitamins and minerals.
-It turns out study after study has shown that sleep results in more nutrient-dense foods being digested and absorbed by the body, and this can therefore help you become much more healthy.
+More sleep will help you consume higher vital nutrients, including proteins and specific vitamins and minerals.
+It turns out that study after study has shown that sleep results in more nutrient-dense foods being digested and absorbed by the body, which can help you become much more healthy.
 On the other hand, there could be times when you need to sleep more.

-What nutrients your body needs, and how to get them
+What nutrients does your body need, and how do you get them

 Vitamin D is essential for bone health, neurological function, psychological well-being, immune function, hormone balance, weight loss, mental clarity, facial and skin health, and energy levels.
-Don’t get this confused with Vitamin D insufficiency, which is limited to those who live in areas with less sunlight.
+Don’t get this confused with Vitamin D insufficiency, which is limited to living in areas with less sunlight.
 Therefore, the best way to increase Vitamin D is through exposure to sunlight.

 There are two ways to do this: